Dragos0305/Master_Labs/SIS/05-defense/bypass-aslr/README.md

 ```

-Because system function is used inside the program, we can get system addres from PLT.
-Add thesse two lines in exploit script
+Because system function is used inside the program, we can get system address from PLT.
+Add these two lines in exploit script

 binary = ELF("./vuln", checksec=False)
 system_plt_address = binary.plt.system